lgernido/fractol/README.md

 The set of colors available are :
   - red
   - rainbow
-If make bonus installed you can also choose :
+If you ran make bonus you can also choose :
   - blue
   - grey

-If make bonus is installed, press the key **'C'** to change the color of the fractal, press the key **'F'** to alternate between the Mandelbrot set and the Burning Ship fractal.
+If you ran make bonus, press the key **'C'** to change the color of the fractal, press the key **'F'** to alternate between the Mandelbrot set and the Burning Ship fractal.

 ## 📷 Screenshots